As Traders Tussle Turkmenistan Cuts Exports

 SOCAR controls the Caspian's largest fleet of small and mid-sized tankers, which used to ship Turkmen oil to Baku.
 From there, it was loaded into the BTC pipeline to the Turkish Mediterranean port of Ceyhan.

-In Turkmenistan, ENOC's Dragon Oil is developing the Cheleken oilfield, with annual output of some 2.4 million tonnes.
+In Turkmenistan, ENOC's Dragon Oil (DRAGY) is developing the Cheleken oilfield, with annual output of some 2.4 million tonnes.
 Eni produces nearly 300,000 tonnes per year from the Okarem field.

 In 2018, crude from Dragon Oil was exported via BTC through SOCAR.
 Eni also sold volumes to Vitol, which in turn resold it to SOCAR.
 Under new long-term deals for this year, Dragon and Eni chose Vitol to export oil to the Russian port of Makhachkala, where Transneft is taking it to Novorossiisk.